ashu-meena2420/-Evently---Event-Booking-App/README.md

 ## What is this?

-Evently is an Android app I built during my internship at CODTECH.
  The idea is simple — let users browse events happening around them, pick tickets, and get a digital ticket on their phone.
 No complicated setup, just a clean booking experience.

 I wanted it to feel like a real consumer app, not just a demo project, so I put a lot of effort into animations, proper navigation flow, and making the UI actually look good on a real phone.